medalwill/medalwill.github.io/docs/README.md

 ## About Me
 <!-- (https://vcg.xmu.edu.cn/) -->
-I'm currently a graduate student in the [Visual Computing and Graphics Lab](https://vcg.xmu.edu.cn/) of Xiamen University, supervised by assistant professor [Xuan Cheng](https://vcg.xmu.edu.cn/chengxuan.html).
+I'm currently a graduate student in the [Visual Computing and Graphics Lab](https://vcg.xmu.edu.cn/) of Xiamen University, supervised by assistant professor [Xuan Cheng](https://chengxuan90.github.io/).
 <!--From 2022.6 to 2022.9, I served as a research intern at [Virtual Human Group](https://fuxivirtualhuman.github.io/) of [NetEase Fuxi AI Lab](https://fuxi.163.com/), working with [Zhimeng Zhang](https://scholar.google.com/citations?user=FGRtKVoAAAAJ&hl=zh-CN&oi=ao) and [Yu Ding](https://scholar.google.com/citations?hl=zh-CN&user=T9Vd-rcAAAAJ&view_op=list_works&sortby=pubdate).-->

 My research interests lie in Computer Vision and Computer Graphics.
-I'm particularly interested in face completion and multi-exposure image fusion.
+I'm particularly interested in face completion, multi-exposure image fusion and digital human.
 ## News
 - [May.
 2023] Our work on face completion has been accepted by TMM.
 - [Nov.
 2022] Our work on multi-exposure image fusion has been accepted by AAAI2023.